-- (a) Bids - - (i) must be opened only in public; - (ii) must be opened at the same time and as soon as possible after the published closing time or period for the submission of bids; and - (iii) received after the published closing time or period should not be considered and be immediately returned to the bidder, unopened; - (iv) Bids or Request for Quotations (RFQ's) which arrive after the specified closing time or which arrive after the specified closing time or which are deposited at an incorrect tender box will be regarded as late or inadmissible Bids and will not be considered. - (b) Any bidder or member of the public has the right to request that the names of the bidders who submitted bids before the closing time or period be read out and, if practical, also each bidder's total bidding price; - (c) No information, except the information referred to in subparagraph (b), relating to a bid should be disclosed to bidders or other persons until the successful bidder is notified of the award of the relevant bid; and - (d) The designated official opening received bids must - - (i) record in a register to be provided for this purposes, all bids received before the closing time or period for the submission of same and such register shall contain as least the following information in addition to such information as may be prescribed in terms of section 75 of the Act: - (a) the reference number of the bid concerned; - (b) the description of the relevant goods, services or works project to be procured;
+- (a) Bids - - (i) must be opened only in public; - (ii) must be opened at the same time and as soon as possible after the published closing time or period for the submission of bids; and - (iii) received after the published closing time or period should not be considered and be immediately returned to the bidder, unopened; - (iv) Bids or Request for Quotations (RFQ's) which arrive after the specified closing time or which arrive after the specified closing time or which are deposited at an incorrect tender box will be regarded as late or inadmissible Bids and will not be considered. - (b) Any bidder or member of the public has the right to request that the names of the bidders who submitted bids before the closing time or period be read out and, if practical, also each bidder's total bidding price; - (a) As soon as a bid has been opened, the bid document shall be stamped with the official stamps, and where necessary, endorsed with the opening employee's signature. - (c) No information, except the information referred to in subparagraph (b), relating to a bid should be disclosed to bidders or other persons until the successful bidder is notified of the award of the relevant bid; and - (d) The designated official opening received bids must - - (i) record in a register to be provided for this purposes, all bids received before the closing time or period for the submission of same and such register shall contain as least the following information in addition to such information as may be prescribed in terms of section 75 of the Act: - (a) the reference number of the bid concerned;

-- (c) the names of all bidders; - (d) the B-BBEE status level of contribution of all bidders, where applicable; - (e) the local content percentages of the goods offered, where applicable; and - (f) where practical, the total price submitted by all bidders that submitted bids in relation to the relevant bid invitation; - (ii) make the aforesaid register available for public inspection during the normal office hours of the municipality; and - (iii) publish the entries in the aforesaid register on the website of the municipality within ten (10) working days from the date referred to in subparagraph (i) and ensure that such entries remain on the website for a period of at least thirty (30) days from date of publication.
+- (b) the description of the relevant goods, services or works project to be procured; - (c) the names of all bidders; - (d) the B-BBEE status level of contribution of all bidders, where applicable; - (e) the local content percentages of the goods offered, where applicable; and - (f) where practical, the total price submitted by all bidders that submitted bids in relation to the relevant bid invitation; - (ii) make the aforesaid register available for public inspection during the normal office hours of the municipality; and

+(iii) publish the entries in the aforesaid register on the website of the municipality within ten (10) working days from the date referred to in subparagraph (i) and ensure that such entries remain on the website for a period of at least thirty (30) days from date of publication.